syncfusion-content/javascript-docs/js/Diagram/Node.md

 > **Note:** Shapes of type Node or HTML cannot be exported to an image format, like JPEG, PNG and BMP.
 It is by design that while exporting, diagram is drawn in a canvas.
 Further this canvas is exported into image formats.
 Currently, drawing in a canvas equivalent from all possible HTML and SVG elements is not feasible.
 Hence this limitation.

 > **Note:** Fill color will be applied to the Native Node only when its inline style, or fill, for an SVG child element is not specified.
-In the following example, the node’s fill color is overridden by the specified color for the group.
+In the following example, the node's fill color is overridden by the specified color for the group.

 {% highlight html %}
 <svg>